grzegorznowak/drupal-to-elasticsearch/README.md

 Migrating Drupal has never been an easy task.
 Not onto major upgraded version of itself nor onto different platforms.
-With an interim layer of relations-less datastore (like ElasticSearch) one in theory could make his target platform completely unaware of the initial Drupal schema and create a bespoke tool around the data as he pleases (or make an specific import tool for a different CMS, wordpress and such).
+With an interim layer of relations-less datastore (like ElasticSearch) one in theory could make his target platform completely unaware of the initial Drupal schema and create a bespoke tool around the data as he pleases (or make a specific import tool for a different CMS: wordpress and such).
 ElasticSearch has been picked due to it's simplicity and speed, but also we think it's just as good a database as one can have.
 Especially given it resolves the need for having a separate search engine on top of anything one would use otherwise.
 Which was exactly our case.